DeckOfPandas/sandbox/nhshd20-email-2-draft.md

 Slack: [click here](https://nhshackday.herokuapp.com/) to generate an invitation for your email address, then here[https://nhshd.slack.com] (https://nhshd.slack.com) for our workspace.

-##That’s all for now!
+## That’s all for now!

 We're sorry this email is so long.
 There was a lot we needed to tell you.
-(But also the person whose eyes were on the draft last is overexcited and less vicious with copy-editing than usual.)
+(Also, the person whose eyes were on the draft last is overexcited and less vicious with copy-editing than usual.)

-If you are no longer able to attend this NHS Hack Day, please cancel your ticket via Tito (your personal ticket link is at the bottom of this email), or let us know and we’ll cancel it for you.
+If you are no longer able to attend next weekend, please cancel your ticket via Tito (your personal ticket link is at the bottom of this email), or let us know and we’ll cancel it for you.
 Someone else will be happy to take your place, and we hate wasting food.

 Please do also let us know if you have any access, dietary or other needs we didn’t pick up in the sign-up process.